stealify/stealify/README.md

   - [ ] Implementation of a FIDL Wire Compatible Export for CapNProto
   - [ ] Implementation of a Zircon Kernel API using the same Interfaces.
   - [ ] Adjustable NodeJS Compatible cross Platform v8::Isolate based builds.

+## WiP
+- [ ] - Getting The GitHub Orgs Cleaned eg: stealify-backports, stealify in shape and automated as also clean up and automate.